 If you're collecting short-term disability (STD) or long-term disability (LTD) insurance benefits, it's probably through your employer's ERISA-based insurance policies.
 These short-term and long-term disability insurance policies pay you cash benefits when you're off work due to a disability, but they offer no protection for your job.

-To be protected while you collect short- or long-term disability benefits, you need to rely on a medical leave law, like the FMLA (discussed above) or a disability discrimination law, like the ADA (discussed below).
-For more information, see our article on job terminations while on short-term disability or long-term disability.
+To be protected while you collect short- or long-term disability benefits, you need to rely on a medical leave law, like the FMLA (discussed above), or a disability discrimination law, like the ADA (discussed below).

 Your employer can't fire you for: